singhdeepesh20/singhdeepesh20/README.md

 ## About

-I am a AI & Robotics Science student focused on **Artificial Intelligence, Deep Learning, and Robotics**, with a strong emphasis on **Transformer-based systems and next-generation foundation models**.
+I am a AI & Robotics student focused on **Artificial Intelligence, Deep Learning, and Robotics**, with a strong emphasis on **Transformer-based systems and next-generation foundation models**.

 I approach AI with a **first-principles + systems mindset**, aiming to build models that not only learn, but **reason, adapt, and act in real-world environments**.